ZLev7/stock_data_pipeline/README.md

 Stock financials (MacroTrends.net Web Site)

 Most of the data is in three periods: monthly, quarterly and annualy.
-Airflow (deployed separately) periodically intiates each accordingly.
+Airflow (deployed separately) periodically intiates etl process for each accordingly.

 Below are technologies I used for this project:
 Pandas,